***First Published September 2025***

 Building a habit of personal development makes it part of the way you work, instead of just another chore.
 Here are some techniques that have kept me growing as an affiliate marketer:

-- Set Weekly Learning Goals: Reserve time each week—an afternoon or just an hour—to check out a new tool or update from your favorite affiliate network.
-The amount you take in week to week adds up, quick.
+- Set Weekly Learning Goals: Reserve time each week—an afternoon or just an hour—to check out a new tool or update from your favourite affiliate network.
+The amount you take in week-to-week adds up, quick.
+I like to set a couple time slots aside and dedicate at least one of them to learning something out side of digital marketing as well.

-- Join Affiliate Marketing Communities: Places like Wealthy Affiliate, the STM Forum, or select Facebook groups are more than just places to chat.
+- Join Affiliate Marketing Communities: Places like Wealthy Affiliate, Digital Matrix Cafe, or select Facebook and Reddit groups are more than just places to chat.
 You’ll stumble upon real-world lessons and tips you’d struggle to find anywhere else.
+Having some people on common ground to learn from and grow with is super important in any industry, but can take a little more work to find in the online ones.

 - Track Your Progress: Use a notepad, a notes app, or Google Docs to jot down something new you’ve learned, or future skills to aim for.
 Seeing progress build over time bolsters your motivation.